Protecting nature on our land

 We're creating a legacy for all Australians

-The land that provides us with food and fibre is also the habitat for countless threatened species – although pests, fire and climate change mean their future is unsure.
+The land that provides us with food and fibre, and that underpins our economy and social wellbeing, is also the habitat for countless threatened species.

 While more than 60 per cent of land is privately owned or managed, less than 2 per cent is permanently protected for nature.